themeteorchef/mailing-lists-with-mailchimp/mailing-lists-with-mailchimp.md

 ![MailChimp signup page](http://cl.ly/image/0o3z1m1J0n2P/Image%202015-09-08%20at%2010.02.49%20AM.png)

 Once you're signed up and your account is confirmed, we need to generate an API key.
-This is what we'll use to talk to confirm our identity with MailChimp when sending requests from our application.
+This is what we'll use to confirm our identity with MailChimp when sending requests from our application.
 To get your API key, head to the [API keys portion of your account page](https://admin.mailchimp.com/account/api/).
 Scroll down a little bit until you see the "Your API keys" block and click on the "Create A Key" button.

 ![Your API keys list in MailChimp](https://s3.amazonaws.com/f.cl.ly/items/2e0E2O0o22011N0y1D3U/Image%202015-09-08%20at%2010.06.05%20AM.png)